libp2p/specs/pubsub/gossipsub/README.md

 The problem however is that messages don't just follow the minimum latency paths; they follow all edges, thus creating a flood.
-The outbound degree of the network is unbounded.
-This creates a problem for individual densely connected nodes, as they may have a large number of connected peers and cannot afford the bandwidth to forward all these pubsub messages.
+The outbound degree of the network is unbounded, whereas we want it to be bounded in order to reduce bandwidth requirements and increase decentralization and scalability.
+In other words, this unbounded outbound degree creates a problem for individual densely connected nodes, as they may have a large number of connected peers and cannot afford the bandwidth to forward all these pubsub messages.
 Similary, the amplification factor is only bounded by the sum of degrees of all nodes in the overlay, which creates a scaling problem for densely connected overlays at large.

 ## Controlling the flood